 Today in Gay History – January 19

-1887 – American critic Alexander Woollcott (January 19, 1887 – January 23, 1943) is born in Phalanx, New Jersey.
-He was an American critic and commentator for The New Yorker magazine and a member of the Algonquin Round Table.
+1887 – American theatre critic Alexander Woollcott (January 19, 1887 – January 23, 1943) is born in Phalanx, New Jersey.
+He was an American critic and commentator for The New Yorker magazine, theater critic for the New York Times and founding member of the Algonquin Round Table.

 The origin of the 10-year lunches lies in a June 1919 gathering at the Algonquin Hotel.
 The occasion was to welcome columnist Woollcott home from the war, but the tribute, studded with barbs, quips, puns, wisecracks, and repartee, was something more akin to a roast.
 A tradition was established.
 The round table replaced a long rectangular one a year later, though the group always preferred to call their clique the Vicious Circle

 - Franklin Pierce Adams, columnist

 - Robert Benchley, humorist and actor